aabdel0181/PBCBounties24/Chainlink/Bounty1.md

 - While all project submissions are evaluated holistically, there will be bonus points given to projects that use Chainlink CCIP together with other Chainlink services in a meaningful way.
 - Please let us know how you use Chainlink in the project description.
 - It must be possible for the judges to find the Chainlink use in your code.
 Only the intention to use is not valid.

+Additional judging criteria and more resources can be found [here](Judging&Resources.md)!